arayabrain/space-engineers-ai-spaceship-generator/README.md

   <img src="media/pcgsepy_banner.png" alt="pcgsepy_banner" height="120"/>
 </p>

-Apps and code developed for the [Space Engineers](https://www.spaceengineersgame.com/) PCG project, supported by a [GoodAI research grant](https://www.goodai.com/using-open-ended-algorithms-to-generate-video-game-content-in-space-engineers/).
+Apps and code (`PCGSEPy` library) developed for the [Space Engineers](https://www.spaceengineersgame.com/) PCG project, supported by a [GoodAI research grant](https://www.goodai.com/using-open-ended-algorithms-to-generate-video-game-content-in-space-engineers/).
 The main app is the AI Spaceship Generator, which creates spaceships for Space Engineers using AI (for more information, see the [publications](#publications)).
 The second app is a Spaceships Ranker, which is used for conducting a user study.
 The AI Spaceship Generator and Spaceships Ranker apps are available for Windows on the [releases page](https://github.com/martinpoliak-goodai/space-engineers-ai-spaceship-generator/releases).

 ## Apps
 The following is a quick overview of the apps (AI Spaceship Generator and Spaceships Ranker).
 Further documentation is available within the apps themselves.